Benefits* (Effective 7/1/2023)

 Additional local program benefits may be offered within the program.
 Check with the program director or education coordinator for more information.

 Career Assistance for Spouses/Significant Others: There may be assistance with career/job search assistance through a network of community contacts and Residency board members.

 Annual resident retreat: A weekend get-away to encourage relaxation, recreation and personal growth for residents and their families.
 Faculty assumes call coverage and the Residency Program covers most expenses from the retreat budget.
 Subject to social distancing restrictions.

-Special Events: Annual Clinic Picnic (no cost to resident and family members), Holiday Party (no cost to resident) and Graduation Dinner (no cost to resident).
-Subject to social distancing restrictions.
+Special Events: Annual Event (no cost to resident and family members), Summer Picnic, Holiday Party and Graduation Dinner (no cost to resident).

 White coats: 2 per incoming resident and 1 at the beginning of second year.

-Hospital meals: are provided at no cost to residents while on inpatient rotations or working within the hospitals.
+Hospital meals: are provided at no cost to residents while on inpatient rotations or working within the hospital campus.

 Post-Residency Job Placement Assistance: The UW Office of Rural Health provides residents with profiles of Wisconsin communities with practice opportunities for family physicians, and can also help you prepare for interviews.